Hong Kong pro-democracy protesters rally for Catalan independence

 “The context (of Catalonia and Hong Kong) is different,” he told Reuters.
 “Both are different stories, but in general terms... it is about an oppressive and tyrannical state against a group of people that are trying to do something different and they are not listened to.”

-Hong Kong in 1997 was allowed to retain extensive freedoms not enjoyed in mainland China under a “one country, two systems” formula, including an independent judiciary and right to protest.
+In 1997 Hong Kong was allowed to retain extensive freedoms not enjoyed in mainland China under a “one country, two systems” formula, including an independent judiciary and right to protest.

 But many Hong Kong residents are angry at what they see as a relentless march toward mainland control.